-Despite this climate of restriction and pressure the Council has continued to significantly increase investment in its housing stock to enable the existing assets to be improved for the benefit of its tenants and to ensure that decency standards are achieved across the entire asset base over the next three to four years.
+Despite this climate of restriction and pressure the Council has continued to significantly increase investment in its housing stock to enable the existing assets to be improved for the benefit of its tenants and to ensure that decency standards were achieved by March 2015 across the Council's housing stock.

 The future will not be easy for the Council with significant funding gaps to be met in the next three to four years.
 The significant changes in the Council's funding through the Local Government Resource Review, increased reliance on Business Rates and the radical welfare reforms are all increasing the challenges significantly.
-However, the Council has a good track record of innovation and delivery of efficiency savings and will look to face the challenges to ensure that it can continue to deliver excellent services to its community.
+However, as has previously been reported, the Council has a good track record of innovation and delivery of efficiency savings and will look to face the challenges to ensure that it can continue to deliver excellent services to its community.